(Image Source: Improvado.io)

 The good thing about these methods is you can also use them to recover a “lost sale”.
 They can even help you build long-lasting relationships and increase your brand’s average order value.

-The cost, type, and category of the product can be linked to the frequency of purchase and total amount spent on every purchase.
+The cost, type, and category of the product can be linked to the frequency of purchase and the total amount spent on every purchase.

 That’s why before you go deeper into measurements and metrics, you have to determine the following factors for each of your brand’s offerings: